FREQUENTLY ASKED QUESTIONS

 How do I register for a camp?

-Our online registration makes it easy for us to collect important medical information and parents to sign waivers prior to the week of camp.
-When registered online you will receive a confirmation email that we have received your registration.
-Online payment can be made via MasterCard, Visa, or American Express.
+Our online registration makes it easy for us to collect important medical information and parents/guardians to sign waivers prior to the week of camp.
+For all Chicago camps, registration will take place through Sprocket Sports.
+You will have to create a Sprocket account before being able to register for any Chicago camps.
+Once registered, you will receive a confirmation email that you have successfully completed the registration process.

 What is the latest I can register for a camp?